 Here in Ireland, the saying goes that you can experience all 4 seasons in one day plus rain.
 So knowing what to pack for Ireland is a bit of a challenge.
 Personally, I like to travel light so I don’t take more than a carry-on piece of luggage, but I make sure that the luggage fits European airline standards.

 Please don’t forget that Ireland is two separate countries.
 In the North, they are governed by the UK and use sterling and here in the South they use Euros and have their own government.
-Please don’t confuse the two, you won’t have any issues crossing the “border” since currently it doesn’t exist, but Teresa May might have other plans for that after Brexit.
+Please don’t confuse the two, you won’t have any issues crossing the “border” since currently, it doesn’t exist, but the British government might have other plans for that after Brexit.

 Seriously my own packing these days is taking a huge hit – I mean really how do you pack all the old lady medications and still work a carry-on?